-I will add interesting articles from the internet here, when I come across something:
+I will occasionally add resources, when I come across something on the internet:

 - If you are interested in folk tales, you might also want to check out the Romanian story my grandfather once told me.